 Translating your website.
 Which pages should you translate?

 It goes without saying that your German web pages should be of the highest quality.
+If you can afford it, hire an English German translation service with a good track record.
 Don’t skimp on the editing/review process and show your content to as many German speakers as you can, preferably people who are from your own organization or those that have relevant industry experience.
 Sometimes, even a high quality translation won’t be sufficient.
 Try to use the translation as a baseline and customize the text for your German audience.

 Some websites have lots of texts, making it very expensive to translate the entire website.
 When you get started, you may want to test the waters first before going all in.
 But in any event, the following pages should be translated.